brainstormforce/header-footer-elementor/readme.txt

 = 1.4.0 =
 - New: WooCommerce Menu Cart widget.
-- Improvement - Compatibility to Elementor Pro v2.9 full site editing.
+- Improvement: Compatibility to Elementor Pro v2.9 full site editing.
-- Improvement - In-built support to Hello Elementor theme.
+- Improvement: In-built support to Hello Elementor theme.
-- Improvement - Navigation Menu - Added option to convert last item into CTA.
+- Improvement: Navigation Menu - Added option to convert last item into CTA.
-- Improvement - WPML support to before footer template.
+- Improvement: WPML support to before footer template.

 = 1.3.1 =
 - Fix: Copyright - Link with open in new tab not working.